 My personal favorite was the Tundra TRD Pro.
 I like big, beastly trucks that make lots of noise.
 But mostly I like the huge ground clearance, the peace of mind that the skid plates and extra-large wheels give me, and being up high enough to see where I’m going.
-While it’s great for outdoor adventure like off-roading, camping, fishing and boating, this truck is also a great work truck for those who need to haul heavy loads.
+While it’s great for outdoor adventures like off-roading, camping, fishing, and boating, this truck is also a great work truck for those who need to haul heavy loads.
 It’s also great for families because the back seat is ginormous.

 Small but Fierce!